Bank Street College of Education logo

 Key Highlights

-• Established in 1916 as the Bureau of Educational Experiments, pioneering progressive education.
+• Established in 1916 as the Bureau of Educational Experiments, pioneering research in progressive education.

-• Served as an academic consultant for the development of "Multiplication Rock" (Schoolhouse Rock!).
+• Served as an academic consultant for "Multiplication Rock," the first series of Schoolhouse Rock!.

-• The Bank Street School for Children offers an average 6:1 student-to-teacher ratio.
+• The Bank Street School for Children maintains an exceptional 6:1 student-to-teacher ratio, ensuring personalized attention.

-• Approximately 59% of Bank Street School for Children applicants receive financial aid, averaging around $21,618.
+• Approximately 59% of Bank Street School for Children applicants receive financial aid, with an average award of around $21,618.

 Timeline